 This measure calculates systems cost (per $100,000 revenue) of the phase ‘generate new product/service ideas,' which involves identifying potential improvements/extensions for existing products/services, researching customer and market needs, proposing and researching new product/service opportunities, and identifying "generate new ideas" performance indicators.
 Systems costs include a variety of specific costs related to computer hardware/software, network maintenance, data storage, etc., and all fees paid to full-time, part-time, or temporary employees or independent contractors hired to perform these services.
 This measure is part of a set of Cost Effectiveness measures that help companies understand all cost expenditures related to the process "define product/service development requirements."

 Sorry!
 Not all users have access to all of our resources.

 Want to unlock access to all of our resources?Learn about Membership

-Systems cost to generate new product/service ideas / (Total business entity revenue * 0.000010)
+Systems cost for the phase 'generate new product/service ideas' / (Total business entity revenue * 0.000010)

 Total Annual Revenue/Net Revenue